DeTexTeR-develop/DeTexTeR-develop/README.md

 ### Hello 👋 I'm Second Year Undergrad Student in CS, I am interested in backend Development, Devops, DSA and mobile Dev.

 - 🔭 I’m currently working on ...Backend
-- 🌱 I’m currently learning ...
-Node js or backend and Dsa
+- 🌱 I’m currently learning ... backend and Dsa
 - 👯 I’m looking to collaborate on ...
 Web Dev
 - 🤔 I’m looking for help with ...
 Devops
 - 💬 Ask me about ... anything